nicolaslara/shark/README.md

 These are currently in development, but a minimal implementation can be found in https://github.com/nicolaslara/osmosis-bindings/tree/lock-tokens

+To compile this project, the bindings are expected to live on `../osmosis-bindings/`.

 ### Other tools

 For development, this project uses a few helper scripts that depend on `gsed` and `yq`.